monome/norns/readme.md

 and immediately after sclang init, you should see the server being booted and some jack/alsa related messages.

+### launch `norns`

-with supercollider running, launch `matron`. this will present a rather bare-bones lua REPL. `matron/lua/norns.lua` will be executed at launch; it defines among other things a user startup function. currently this in turn executes the demo script `matron/lua/sticksine.lua`, which uses the joystick to control a sine wave. (maybe not exactly super inspiring, but it's a start!)
+with supercollider running, type `./norns` from the top level directory. this in turn executes "matron" (and other components, in the future.) you should now have a rather bare-bones lua REPL. `lua/norns.lua` will be executed at launch; it defines among other things a user startup function. currently this in turn executes the demo script `lua/sticksine.lua`, which uses the joystick to control a sine wave. (maybe not exactly super inspiring, but it's a start!)

 ## features